 - Baltimore – $28.47 (based on 11 salary reports)

 It’s easy to see the variance in the pay meridian here.
 And I am sure you will agree that Indeed have a wide scope of reported salaries, so the figures are extremely accurate.

 |Gold Standard Cert||Most Popular Cert||Best Study Materials

 |A Good Option||A Good Option||Best CPT for you?

 Let’s take a look at some more figures when it comes to yoga instructor salaries.

-Other than knowing a per hour rate as a yoga teacher, I think the next best figure you can learn is the average earnings per year that you can expect to be paid.
+Other than knowing a per-hour rate as a yoga teacher, I think the next best figure you can learn is the average annual earnings you can expect to be paid.